The income tax season is here and your days are numbered before the deadline to file your tax closes in on 30 April 2022

 9. Once you have logged into your ezHasil account, select e-Form under the e-Filing section

 10. Go to e-BE and select last year under the 'Year of Assessment'

 As mentioned earlier, this guide is for Malaysian salaried employees.
 Thus, we are selecting e-BE in this step, which stands for 'individual without business source of income'.

-If you are not - or more than a - Malaysian salaried employee, select the option that you seem fit.
+If you are not a Malaysian salaried employee (for example, you have a side business or work freelance), select the option that you seem fit.

 From this point onwards, you are advised to allow the pop-up feature on all LHDN webpages.